 Taxpayers can elect to include qualified dividends and net capital gains in the calculation of net investment income for the year for the purpose of deducting investment interest.
 This election is accomplished by choosing how much of your qualified dividends and net capital gains you want to include in net investment income on line 4(g) of Form 4952.

 The effect of this election is that qualified dividends and net capital gains included in net investment income are taxed at ordinary tax rates, not at the lower long-term capital gains tax rates.
-But another effect of this election is that you could have higher net investment income and thus a higher deduction for investment interest.
+In exchange for accepting a higher capital gains rate, you could have higher net investment income, and thus, a higher deduction for investment interest.

-This election must be made on a "timely filed" tax return—that is, a return that's filed by the extended due date for the year, or in April if you didn't ask for an extension of time to file.
+This election must be made on a "timely filed" tax return—that is, a return that's filed by Tax Day (or the extended due date for the year, if you requested an extension).
 Taxpayers can amend a previously filed return to make this election within six months of the original due date.
 After it's made, the election can be revoked only with the consent of the Internal Revenue Service.

 How to Claim the Deduction